Code-Institute-Submissions/places-api/README.md

 -The repository can be found on github at  (https://github.com/toderas/places-api)

--This project has been deployed trough github-pages and can be found at  (https://toderas.github.io/places-api/)
+-This project has been deployed trough github-pages and can be found at  (https://toderas.github.io/places-api/) Api Key has been restricted to this link !!!!!!

 ##### Acknowledgements ####

 	# IMPORTANT # Base code for this project has been imported from google official documentation which can be found at ("https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch")
 and modified to suit this project's requirements

 	/ stackoverflow - for code related issues
 	/ w3schools for inspiration and code related issues
 	/ friends and family for usability tests